iamxyzby/fuck-electron/README.md

 ![alt text](niubi.jpg 'Title')

-In chinese, NB(niubi) means "You are amazing!"
+In chinese, nb(牛逼) means "You are amazing!"

 ## Usage